 Our dedication to collaborating with our partners to identify and deliver clean energy remains the foundation of our organization.
-We have developed and built some of the largest photovoltaic solar facilities in North America and have facilities in operation or in development in Nevada, Arizona, and California that collectively generate 608 megawatts (MW) of power.
-We have committed to building an additional 1,000 MW of solar and wind capacity over the next five years and will remain focused on addressing the energy needs of today and tomorrow.
+We have developed and built some of the largest photovoltaic solar facilities in North America and, along with our affiliates and joint-venture partners, we have facilities in operation in Nevada, Arizona, and California that collectively generate 660 megawatts (MW) of power.
+We remain focused on addressing the energy needs of today and tomorrow.

 (2) Jointly owned with Consolidated Edison Development

 In 2012, Sempra U.S. Gas & Power completed the construction of a 150-megawatt (MW) facility just west of Phoenix, Arizona.
 The 830,000 solar panels at that jointly-owned facility generate enough clean energy to power 56,000 homes.
 Mesquite Solar 1 is the first phase in a multi-phase project, which has a total potential capacity of 700 MW.
 During construction, our team collaborated closely with our partners and the local community to deliver clean energy while preserving our commitments to the environment and the people we serve.

 - Completed the project on time, on budget, and with a zero lost time incident record

 - Lowered operating costs, improved reliability, and maximized energy production and efficiency by being among the first utility-scale solar installations in the country to use liquid-cooled inverter technology

 - Improved response time to system requirements by developing a customized and centralized plant control system for the operations team

 - Received Renewable Top Plant Award from Power Magazine

 - Preserved the environment by building on previously developed land near existing power plants and transmission lines